trantako/trantako.github.io/_scalemodel/railroad.md

   <figcaption>Märklin SET-H0 E #5192, a track extension kit with 2x electric railroad switches.</figcaption>
 </figure>

-## Building principles
+## My Building Principles

 Of course, I am fully aware that there are plenty of products from Märklin and others that you can buy to build a nice scale model.
 Also, there are hobby shops that sell all kinds of products for making the scenery.
 Furthermore, Youtube, web pages, and hobby clubs provide instructions and guidance.

 Yet, doing it like that was never my intention.
 On purpose, I have not purchased ready-to-use products, looked up instructions, nor participated in clubs.
-Instead, I have used all kinds of scrap material from my storage, things that I've got from friends, and mostly invented my own ways of doing this.
-This has been the whole idea for me.
+Instead, I have used all kinds of scrap material from my storage, things that I've got from friends for free, and mostly invented my own ways of doing things.
+This has been the principal idea of the whole project.

-When building a scale model, many people aim for 100% realism: the scale, the looks, the ground surface, the trees etc. should all be a perfect down-scaled copy of some real location.
+When building a scale model, many people aim for 100% realism: the scale, the looks, the ground surface, the trees, the water, etc. should all be a perfect down-scaled copy of some real location.

 I did not have any specific location in mind.
 Instead, I had many ideas: there should be two mountains, two tunnels, a bridge, a lake, and a village with a railway station.
 That's quite a lot for a scale model of this size!
-As a consequence, I'd have to make compromises.
-For example, a real train track would not have as steep inclines and declines I'd need to use.
+As a consequence, I had to make compromises.
+For example, a real train track would not have as steep inclines and declines that I needed to use.

-Furthermore, instead of using a particular real-world location, I chose to use my imagination.
+Furthermore, instead of modeling a specific real-world location, I chose to use an imaginary place.
 I just decided to make some kind of Wild West-themed scene: a small town somewhere in Arizona, US.
 I even considered whether to use the famous comic book hero Lucky Luke, but gave up on that idea.

-## Baseboard
+## The Baseboard

 I needed some kind of a large baseboard for the whole project.
 For building that, I used pieces of an old wardrobe.
 There are just three walls and a top, as well as some enforcement below the top board to make it sturdy.
 One side is open, so I can crawl under it to make holes, connect electrical wires, etc.

 ![image-center](https://lh3.googleusercontent.com/pw/ACtC-3cVcCBQLUMYMKKHdKiD6sRmBSdbDUuN4RVDR4qzxzBcdKR3O21xIyIIRq3W1Orcv6UtY0465bH4LuRRo4NHKA4EA-rjfk09sa3TdJxrkHE8D0G5qlchMkOD_EuJYYBSjtx1Lt_LosbS3E3hPe57J1Er=w1194-h895-no?authuser=0)

-In the beginning of the project I wanted to have the possibility to move the whole thing in pieces, so I cut another thinner board in 6 pieces, put these pieces on top of the baseboard as a 3x2 grid, and added small brackets to the sides of the baseboard for keeping the thinner board pieces in place (you can see the brackets in the image).
+In the beginning of the project I wanted to have the possibility to move the whole thing in pieces, so I cut another thinner board in 6 pieces, put these pieces on top of the baseboard as a 3x2 grid, and added small brackets to the sides of the baseboard for keeping the thinner boards in place (you can see the brackets in the image).

-## Elevation
+## Elevation!

 Next, I designed how the track pieces would be laid out and draw some sketches to the thin boards.
 It was important to check that I could put the track pieces together the way I wanted.